Don’t have the time at the moment to read these helpful tips?

 1 - Ensure your website is technically sufficient

 The structure and navigation of your website matters.
-It’s important for SEO for many reasons.
+It’s important for SEO (Search Engine Optimization) for many reasons.
 Users are more likely to stay on a website for longer and find what they’re looking for faster.
 The benefit of this is that search engines can understand and index your website more easily.

 2 - Use the keywords that your clients search for

 The easiest place to start finding the right keywords for SEO is to start by thinking about what people are typing into Google if they’re looking for products or services like yours.
 For example, if you sell office furniture and supplies, you’ll be working with words such as the following: